 Diet-related greenhouse gas emissions assessed by a food frequency questionnaire and validated using 7-day weighed food records.
 C Sjörs, SE Raposo, A Sjölander, O Bälter, F Hedenus, K Bälter.
 Environmental Health, 2016:15 (1). http://ehjournal.biomedcentral.com/articles/10.1186/s12940-016-0110-7

 - Bachelor of Science, major in nutrition, University of Stockholm, 1993.

 - Ph.D. at Department of Oncology-Pathology, Karolinska Institutet, 1998.

 - Post doc fellow at Harvard School of Public Health and Boston University, 1998-9.

-- E-epidemiology: Development and validation of interactive web-based methods for assessing diet and physical activity in children, adolescents and adults.
+- E-epi: Development and validation of interactive web-based methods for assessing diet and physical activity in children, adolescents and adults.

-- Cancer epidemiology: The importance of modifiable lifestyle factors for prevention of prostate cancer as well as for survival after a prostate cancer diagnosis.
+- The importance of modifiable lifestyle factors for prevention of prostate cancer as well as for survival after a prostate cancer diagnosis.

-- Cancer epidemiology: The effect of lifestyle factors for mammographic density and breast cancer risk.
+- The effect of lifestyle factors for mammographic density and breast cancer risk.

 My research is supported by grants from the Swedish Research Council, Formas, The Swedish Cancer Foundation, The Swedish Research Council for Health, Working life and welfare (Forte), and Riksbankens Jubileumsfond.